hjanime/recoup/README.md

 it does not run in a unified environment (e.g. R environment) and in some cases produces oversized and complex output.

-The recover package comes to fill such gaps by stepping on the shoulder of giants.
+The recoup package comes to fill such gaps by stepping on the shoulder of giants.
 It uses the now standardized and stable Bioconductor facilities to read and import short reads from BAM/BED files and also modern R graphics systems, namely [ggplot2](http://ggplot2.org/) and [ComplexHeatmap]